Do you know the most costly, but most common branding mistake?

 We decided to work with our target market first and let the brand develop over time.
 Below, you will see some very embarrassing materials we used at the beginning.

 They did not have that professional ‘look’ but they DID speak to our brand message promise and with them we netted 6 figures in our first year of business.
+After two years of training in various industries we had deepened our messaging and were ready to choose color and design elements.

 Consistency in communication averts confusion in clients